Framework-R-D/phlex-design/doc/ch_preliminaries/types.rst

 This notation will be used as we discuss the operators required by Phlex's higher-order functions.

 The single element of the set :math:`\one` can also be used to represent the value :cpp:`nullptr` for C++ pointers (see :numref:`ch_preliminaries/types:Representing optional types`).
-When necessary we will refer to that single element as the *unit element*, or simply the open-closed parentheses :cpp:`()`.
+When necessary we will refer to that single element as the *null value*, or simply the open-closed parentheses :cpp:`()`.

 ---------------------------
 Representing optional types